Piper PA-31 Navajo: Development

 In September 1972, Piper unveiled the PA-31-350 Navajo Chieftain, a Navajo B stretched by 2 ft for up to ten seats, with more powerful engines and counter-rotating propellers to prevent critical engine handling problems.
 The Chieftain was powered by 350 hp Lycoming TIO-540 variants, with an opposite-rotation LTIO-540 on the right-hand wing, and MTOW was increased to 7000 lb.
 Deliveries started in 1973, after a delay due to a flood caused by Hurricane Agnes at Piper's factory in Lock Haven, Pennsylvania.

-The 1974 PA-31-325 Navajo C/R was base on the Navajo B. The Navajo C/R had 325 hp, lower rated versions of the Chieftain's counter-rotating engines.
+The 1974 PA-31-325 Navajo C/R was based on the Navajo B. The Navajo C/R had 325 hp, lower rated versions of the Chieftain's counter-rotating engines.
 It was certified in May 1974, and production commenced in the 1975 model year.
 The Navajo B was also superseded in 1975 by the Navajo C.

 In May 1981, Piper established its T1000 Airliner Division at its Lakeland, Florida, factory.
 The PA-31-350T1020 (or T1020) was a PA-31-350 Chieftain optimized for and marketed for the commuter airline market, without the 40 USgal auxiliary fuel tanks in each wing.
 Up to eleven seats could be fitted, and baggage capacity was reduced from 700 to 600 lb maximum.
 The first T1020 was delivered in December 1981.

 The PA-31T3 (T1040) was a hybrid with the PA-31-350T1020 main fuselage, and the nose and tail of the PA-31T1 Cheyenne I. The wings were similar to the Cheyenne I's, but with reduced fuel capacity and baggage lockers in the engine nacelles similar to those of the Chieftain.
 An optional underbelly cargo pod was also available.
 The Pratt & Whitney Canada PT6A-11 turboprop engines were the same as those of the Cheyenne I. Deliveries began in July 1982.
 A T1050 variant was proposed, with a fuselage stretch of 11 ft 6 in and seating capacity for 17, but did not proceed.